EmilyGraceSeville7cf/fish-arghandle/README.md

 # Argument handler

-Parses arguments, provides automatically generated help available via `-h`|`--help` and generates completions.
+Parses arguments, provides automatically generated help available via `-h`|`--help`, generates completions and snippets.
 Under the hood it generates a code to do all this stuff, that is why to make it work argument handler (`arghandle` function) should be wrapped in `eval`:

 ```fish
 eval (arghandle ...)